Welcome to Art

 Joy Kunz (H-212, ext.
 3737)

 Alexis Pittmon (H-227, ext.
 4772)

 Joe Tamony (ECC 41, ext.
 4386)

 In addition to the full-time faculty, the Art Department has a strong adjunct teaching faculty.
-Among this changing group of working and exhibiting artists and art historians are Christophe Bourely, Tom Decker, Jackson Dodge, William Durham, Elizabeth Folk, Nathan Hayden, Laura Krifka, Michelle Onstot, Rafael Perea de la Cabada, Marie Schoeff, Barbara Vilander, Ann Wellman and Stephanie Washburn.
+Among this changing group of working and exhibiting artists and art historians are Liv Aanrud, Tom Decker, Elizabeth Folk, Nathan Hayden, Laura Krifka, Margaret Mansfield, Dustin Metz, Michelle Onstot, Rafael Perea de la Cabada, Marie Schoeff, Barbara Vilander, Ann Wellman.

 The Art Department strongly encourages students to complete the Foundation Level courses below prior to more specialized courses.
 Santa Barbara City College is enforcing all prerequisites, and registration will be blocked unless the prerequisite courses have been completed.